Statistics

 Credit Union Membership

-Canadians as of Q1 2024 (Excluding Desjardins Group)
+Canadians as of 2025 (Including Desjardins Group)

-Credit Unions - Share of Mortgages Originated
+Credit Unions - Share of Mortgages Originated (Based on Number of Loans Originated)

 Notable Credit Unions in Canada